Terms & Conditions

 - if the other party is subject to an Insolvency Event; or

-- if the Services are suspended for more than 21 days.
+- if the Services or Support Services are suspended for more than 21 days.

-- for convenience upon one year’s prior written notice; or
+- for convenience upon at least six months prior written notice; or

-- bring our or our shareholders’ reputation into disrepute;
+- has the potential to bring our reputation into disrepute; or

-- expose individuals providing the Services to unreasonable physical or personal risk.
+- may expose individuals providing the Services or Support Services to unreasonable physical or personal risk,

-13.3 Notwithstanding our rights to terminate this agreement in clauses 13.1 and 13.2, we may suspend the provision of the Services immediately in whole or in part by written notice to you:
+13.3 Notwithstanding our rights to terminate this agreement in clauses 13.1 and 13.2, we may suspend the provision of the Services or Support Services immediately in whole or in part by written notice to you:

-- where, after a reasonable request, you do not provide or make available to us information or personnel necessary for us to perform the Services, until the information is provided or the personnel are made available; or
+- where, after a reasonable request, you do not provide or make available to us information or personnel necessary for us to perform the Services or Support Services, until the information is provided or the personnel are made available;

 14. End of Services

 14.1 At the end of the Services Period, you no longer have the right to access or use the Services.
-However, at your request, and for a period of up to 30 days after the end of the applicable Services Period, we will make Your Content and Your Applications available to you for retrieval purposes only for a fee of $2,000.
-If we terminate this Agreement pursuant to clause 13.2, this fee shall not be payable by you.
+However, at your request, and for a period of up to 30 days after the end of the applicable Services Period, we will make Your Content and Your Applications available to you only for retrieval purposes for a fee of $2,000.
+If we terminate this Agreement pursuant to clause 13.2 or you terminate this Agreement pursuant to clause 13.1i, this fee shall not be payable by you.

 14.2 At the end of the 30-day period described in clause 14.1, and except as may be required by law, we may delete or otherwise render inaccessible any of Your Content and Your Applications.